engraham/Eric_Graham-Portfolio/AppSec-Labs/dvwa_xss_csrf_fileupload.md

 # Lab Report: DVWA - Chaining XSS, CSRF, and File Upload for RCE

+## Executive Summary

+**This engagement demonstrated how a chain of low-severity web application vulnerabilities can escalate to full system compromise.
+By exploiting Stored XSS, CSRF, and an insecure file upload mechanism, the lab achieved remote code execution (RCE) on the DVWA application.**

+**The lab highlights the risk of chained attacks in web applications, where individually minor issues (e.g., XSS, CSRF) can combine to create a critical security breach.
+In a production environment, such vulnerabilities could allow attackers to steal session data, escalate privileges, and execute arbitrary commands on the server.**

+---

 - Lab Type: Web Application Exploitation
 - Skill Level: Beginner–Intermediate
 - Focus: XSS, CSRF, File Upload, RCE